 Amazon Transcribe is able to recognize when the speaker changes and attribute the transcribed text appropriately.
 This can significantly reduce the amount of work needed to transcribe audio with multiple speakers like telephone calls, meetings, and television shows.

-Amazon Transcribe will better handle audio where each speaker records on a different channel.
-Contact centers stand to benefit significantly by submitting the single audio file to Amazon Transcribe, which will identify the two channels, split them out, make transcriptions of each speaker per channel, and then produce a coherent merged transcript with channel labels.
+Amazon Transcribe is able to process audio and video where each speaker is recorded on different channels.
+Contact centers stand to benefit significantly by submitting a single audio file to Amazon Transcribe, which will identify each channel and produce a single transcript with annotated by channel labels.